 - I. Learning Relaxation therapy (practice this section until it becomes automatic, it can be done in about 5 minutes and can be done as often as time permits.) - a.
 Environment- create a surrounding that helps you feel relaxed.
 It should be free from distractions, outside noises, interruptions, etc. You should NOT be in bed (a recliner, a sofa, or a comfortable chair.)
 If music helps you choose some soft and quiet background music; nature sounds, ocean sounds, etc. are recommended.
 Dim lights or candle light is also relaxing.
 Turn off the TV, NO cell phones, you may have another person read the anxiety hierarchy situation to you if you need. - b.
 Physical comfort- in a relaxing environment you should feel comfortable.
 Next, you need to make your body feel relaxed.
 You should wear loose fitting clothing so it is not restrictive or distracting your focus (a robe, pajamas, silk, something you feel comfortable in).
 Get into a position you feel relaxed and can stay that way for about 30 minutes. - c.
 Breathing- proper breathing consists of in through the nose slow and deep, out through the mouth slow and deep.
 The length of the breaths does not need to be precise as long as it is consistent. - d.
 Muscle progression- while breathing focus on one area of muscles at a time.
-Start with the neck and head (neck up), next are the arms and upper torso (chest to shoulders and arms to the fingertips), followed by the trunk muscles (from below the chest to the waist), the lower body (from waist to needs), and finally the lower legs (from the knees to the toes).
-To relax each muscle group you should tense or tighten up all of the muscles in the group and hold it for 5 in and out breaths, relaxing on the 5th exhale.
+Start with the neck and head (neck up), next are the arms and upper torso (chest to shoulders and arms to the finger-tips), followed by the trunk muscles (from below the chest to the waist), the lower body (from waist to needs), and finally the lower legs (from the knees to the toes).
+To relax each muscle group you should tense or tighten up all of the muscles in the group and hold it for 5 in and out breaths, relax-ing on the 5th exhale.
 Allow one breath in between then move to the next group. - II.
 Constructing the Anxiety hierarchy (this shouldn't take more than about 20 minutes and only needs to be done once) - a.
 The situation- think about the problematic situation.
 It is helpful to think of a few events that lead up to one emotionally disturbing event and to think of a few events that follow.
 Identify 10 statements that describe the scenario.
 For example if I were afraid to fly on an airplane I might have these ten statements: packing luggage, driving to the airport, checking in at the desk, walking to the terminal, waiting at the terminal, boarding the airplane, taking off, flying through the air, landing, getting off the plane.
-It does NOT have to be chronological, but it should be associated with the object of the emotional situation. - b.
-Assigning a number- as you think of each scenario think of how intense the feelings are; rate them from 1-10 (one is normal feelings, ten is extremely powerful emotion).
+It does NOT have to be chronological, but it should be associated with the object of the emotional situation.